The Greenie® and Lunchkin® Innovate "Lunch" Business

 While these products won't work for dinner crowds, imagine the difference that a consumer experiences in paper vs these new exciting innovations.
 And given that the price of these products is competitive, and costs less to process, imagine how competitive a linen supplier can be, to convert restaurants from paper to linen.

 The paper industry has misrepresented the benefits of paper for decades.
 The benefits of linen vs paper are not only available, but logical.
 And when B2B customers figure out that reusable linens are less expensive to offer for lunch, rental linen suppliers have a whole new market opportunity!

 The Greenie® and The LunchKin®.
-Better for the environment – than paper.
-Less expensive for restaurants – than paper.
-More desirable to Consumers – than paper.
-More upgraded imaging for restaurants – than paper.
+Better for the environment - than paper and they are some of the Best Linen Napkins for Restaurants.
+Less expensive for restaurants - than paper.
+More desirable to Consumers - than paper.
+More upgraded imaging for restaurants - than paper.

 This information provided by ADI American Dawn

 Direct Textile Store ships to all US states, including Alaska and Hawaii, US Territories, Canada, Puerto Rico, St. Thomas, and St. Croix.

 Copy & Paste to Link to this Post!